Malva moschata aka Musk Mallow

 Musk Mallow, Mauve Musque, Musk Cheeseweed

-How to care for Musk Mallow
+How difficult is it to take care of Musk Mallow

 Caring for Musk Mallow is a breeze, as it is highly adaptable and forgiving to minor neglect.